 Over time, a cholesteatoma may also destroy the surrounding bone.
 It can damage the eardrum, the bones inside the ear, the bones near the brain, and the nerves of the face.
 Permanent hearing loss may occur if the bones within the ear are broken.

 The cyst may even spread into the face if it continues to grow, causing facial weakness.

 - swelling of the inner ear

-If the cyst is not obvious, and if you have symptoms such as dizziness and facial muscle weakness, your doctor may need to order a computed tomography (CT) scan.
-This is a painless imaging test—similar to an X-ray—that captures images from a cross-section of your body.
-The scan allows your doctor to see inside your ear and skull to better visualize the cyst or to rule out other possible causes of your symptoms.
+Your doctor may need to order a CT scan if there are no obvious signs of a cholesteatoma.
+A CT scan might also be ordered if you’re showing certain symptoms, such as dizziness and facial muscle weakness.
+A CT scan is a painless imaging test that captures images from a cross section of your body.
+The scan allows your doctor to see inside your ear and skull.
+This can help them better visualize the cyst or rule out other possible causes of your symptoms.

-The only way to treat a cholesteatoma is to have it surgically removed.
+Generally speaking, the only way to treat a cholesteatoma is to have it surgically removed.
 The cyst must be removed to prevent the complications that can occur if it grows larger.
-Cholesteatomas do not go away naturally.
-They almost always grow larger and cause further problems.
+Cholesteatomas don’t go away naturally.
+They usually continue to grow and cause additional problems.